Why do people like anime? And why is anime so addicting?

 And then you have shows like The Devil Is A Part Timer which is creative in general.

 After all – it’s Japanese music.
 So it sounds nothing like what you’d hear in the west (or any country) when it comes to regular films and TV.

 Do regular films have deep life lessons?
 Of course.
 But not in the context and style that anime is capable of.

-Using Hinamatsuri as an example, this slice of life teaches you a lot of things.
+Using Hinamatsuri as an example, this

 But one of the most important lessons is: the day-to-day struggles of being homeless.

 Homeless people are overlooked, ignored, belittled, looked down on and treated like they deserve to die.

 But what Hinamatsuri does is put homeless people under the microscope, and lets you experience the cruel, harsh lifestyle first-hand.

 You get to see a completely different side to homelessness you never would have considered possible.